simonangel-fong/Note_Tech/Operating_System/ccp/identity/identity.md

 ---

-## AWS Single-Sign On

-- `AWS Single-Sign On`
+### AWS IAM Identity Center - SSO

+- `IAM Identity Center`

+  - successor to AWS Single Sign-On
-  - where user create or connect workforce identities in AWS **once** and manage access centrally across AWS organization.
+  - helps users securely create or connect your workforce identities and manage their access centrally across AWS accounts and applications.
+  - is the recommended approach for workforce authentication and authorization on AWS for organizations of any size and type.

 ![sso](./pic/aws_sso.png)